quandyfactory/sobidata/README.md

 Export and save the data locally.

     >>> sobi.save_data()

+The default save location is the current directory.
+Specify a destination path to save the data.

+    >>> sobi.path = '/path/to/sobi/download/files'

 If you call `save_data()` without any parameters, it saves the data in JSON format under the filename: